1.2.1. Getting barebox¶

 Bringing barebox to a board for the first time is highly board specific, see your board documentation for initial bringup.

-barebox binaries are, where possible, designed to be startable second stage from another
+binaries can also be used as they are designed to be startable second stage

 U-Boot: tftp $load_addr barebox.bin U-Boot: bootm $load_addr